 Northumberland Players also leases the Third Space, on Loveshin Road, Cobourg, a workshop for set storage and construction.
 Cobourg Costumes, located at 450 Campbell Street, Unit 4, Cobourg, is the home to the Players’ vast collection of period and contemporary costumes.

 Bold, expressive, soulful and creative!
 Northumberland Players Youth Theatre strives to empower youth of all ages and abilities on stage and in life through the performing arts.

 At Summer Theatre Camp, March Break Camp, and at workshops, children develop theatre skills, a sense of community and of self through drama.

 Youth perform in many of our productions.
 Student productions like The Jungle Book provide opportunities to build confidence in front of school and family audiences.
 Over 2800 people attended The Jungle Book in 2016.
 Watch for this year’s The Lion, the Witch and the Wardrobe opening on December 12.

-Youth roles in productions, like Joseph and The Amazing Technicolor® Dreamcoat in 2017 and Romeo and Juliet last year, provide young people with opportunities to work alongside adult actors in front of larger adult audiences.
+Youth roles in general productions, like Joseph and The Amazing Technicolor® Dreamcoat in 2017 and Romeo and Juliet last year, provide young people with opportunities to work alongside adult actors in front of larger adult audiences.

 In the 2018-19 season, many youth will be involved in our productions.
 Look forward to seeing many young faces gaining valuable experience in the theatre.